stefanjackson/gtaVLoadingScreenConcept/README.md

 Loading screen for GTA V (video game) with functioning loading bar and custom UI made with Javascript, HTML, CSS, Lua.

-Here is a video of the loading screen functioning when hooked-up to the actual game and a server.
+Here is a video of the loading screen functioning when hooked-up to the game and server.

 https://user-images.githubusercontent.com/46360594/121613655-f69f3c00-ca2a-11eb-989e-28ae352304a4.mp4